WHERE: The St James Walkway, Lewis Pass

 We awoke to the sound of rain on the iron roof, so the fire was stoked, hot chocolate was poured and we snuggled back into our sleeping bags for another game of cards.
 Once we finally got going on our walk out it became obvious just how popular the Boyle Flat Hut really is!
 We noticed quite a number of trampers coming in from this end for a quick overnighter.

 The ground was muddy but the sky had cleared and we were informed by another tramper that we didn’t have long to go.
 We quickened the pace in anticipation of reaching the final stretch of our journey.
-We made it back to the car with a hint of sadness at the realisation our amazing adventure on the St James Walkway had ended but that didn’t last long because we all knew we’d definitely be back!
+We made it back to the car with a hint of sadness at the realisation our amazing adventure undertaking the St James Walkway review had ended but that didn’t last long because we all knew we’d definitely be back!

 To keep up to date with our latest blog sign up to our newsletter.